-This career development certificate is designed for students and graduates from other academic programs who may want to start their own business and are looking for the skills to become an entrepreneur.
+The Certificate in Entrepreneurship is designed for students and graduates from other academic programs who may want to start their own business and are looking for the skills to become an entrepreneur.
+This 18 credit hour program can generally be completed in 2 semesters and provides aspiring entrepreneurs with the fundamental skills they'll need to own and operate a business.

-This Technical Certificate program is designed for business or nonbusiness students who are seeking to own, operate or manage an entrepreneurial enterprise and want to pursue a Technical Certificate in Business Administration with an emphasis in Entrepreneurship.
+This Technical Certificate program is designed for students who are seeking to own, operate or manage an entrepreneurial enterprise.
+In addition to the 6 core entrepreneurship courses, this 31 credit hour Technical Certificate includes the foundational courses:

 This degree program is designed for students that plan to pursue a two-year Associate of Applied Science Degree in Business Administration (AAS) with an emphasis in Entrepreneurship.
 This track includes a Business Development course which is a course designed to help you develop a business plan.